UltraOS/UltraProtocol/README.md

 ---

 ## ULTRA_ATTRIBUTE_MEMORY_MAP
-This attributes provides a physical memory map of the entire system.
+This attribute provides a physical memory map of the entire system.
 It has the following format:
 ```c
 struct ultra_memory_map_attribute {